ksdme/py-textbelt/README.md

 Python Wrapper for Textbelt SMS API.

 ## Installation ##
-This module is not currently available on any package manager, So just clone this repo and do ```import pytextbelt```.
+This module is not currently available on any package index, So just clone this repo and do ```import pytextbelt```.

 ## Usage ##
 Example: